DaniSchober/LabLiquidVision/pouring_simulation/README.md

 ## <a id="information"></a> Further Information

-For further information please refer to the [NVIDIA Flex repository](https://github.com/NVIDIAGameWorks/FleX).
+For further information about the installation please refer to the [NVIDIA Flex repository](https://github.com/NVIDIAGameWorks/FleX).

+## Usage

+## <a id="explanation"></a> Basic Explanation

+The provided code is a C++ program that simulates the pouring of a liquid from one container to another.
+Two containers used in cell culture processes were used.
+For each container, there is a seperate scene header file, which defines the classes named Pouring_Flask and Pouring_Bottle, which inherit from a base class called Scene.
+These classes contain member variables and functions for simulating the pouring process.
+The 'Initialize' function initializes the simulation by creating the pouring and receiving containers, setting fluid parameters, and creating an emitter for the fluid particles.